beejjorgensen/bgc/src/bgc_part_2200_unicode.md

 that aren't like that, then just run with it.
 Stick Unicode characters in your source and data at will.
 Use regular C strings and be happy.

-A lot of things will just work.
+A lot of things will just work, albeit non-portably.
+But maybe that's a tradeoff that's worth it to you.

 But there are some caveats.